 What to avoid while taking febuxostat is not only about food.
 Alcohol intake, dehydration, crash dieting, and high-purine eating patterns can affect gout control in some people, but they are not the same as a drug interaction.
 Ask your clinician how lifestyle factors fit your gout plan, especially if you have kidney disease, kidney stones, heart disease, or frequent flares.

-- Interaction risks — Review azathioprine, mercaptopurine, and other immune medicines carefully.
+- Interaction risks — Review azathioprine, mercaptopurine, and immune medicines carefully.

 - Unplanned stopping — Sudden changes can allow uric acid to rise again.